- Practice Areas

 The reality is simple; creditors are trying to get the money owed to them.
 They are not greedy.
 If you were to loan a friend $100, you would expect that amount to be paid back.
 Businesses that loan money have the right to protect their interests during a bankruptcy, just as anyone else.

-At Henry & Beaver, LLP, our attorneys have the experience to help you fight for your rights and receive the money that is owed to you.
+At Henry & Beaver, LLP, our Lebanon creditors action attorneys have the experience to help you fight for your rights and receive the money that is owed to you.
 We can help by:

 - Analyzing the costs and benefits of perusing an action against a debtor.
 Each creditor is paid according to priority and the type of creditor involved.
 Secured creditors are paid first, then unsecured creditors, ending with general unsecured creditors.
 The further down the list, the less likely you are to receive a payment.
 Due to this, you must determine if it is financially worth it to pursue legal action.
 We can help you make that determination.